 02/16/69 Harlan Cleveland, United States Ambassador to NATO

-02/23/69 Dr. Paul W. McCracken, Chairman Of The Council Of Economic
+02/23/69 Dr. Paul W. McCracken, Chairman Of The Council Of Economic Affairs

 (Apollo 9 news update near the end of the show)